mhrons/mhrons.github.io/docs/pv_smooth.md

 **Random error in predicted values**

 - Increasing of SE has no impact on the smoothing effect of PLPF, but it damages the smoothing of SPLPF (check Figure 7 vs Figure 8).
-In PLPF, the smoothing effect with a standard error SE > 0 is always better than in SPLPF.
+In PLPF, the smoothing effect with SE > 0 is always better than in SPLPF.
-- Increasing of SE significantly increases the accumulation rate of PLPF (Figures 5, 9), which is for all values SE > 0 much higher than the accumulation rate of SPLPF.
+- Increasing of SE significantly increases the accumulation rate of PLPF (Figures 5, 9), which is for values SE > 0 much higher than the accumulation rate of SPLPF.
 For some SE values, the PLPF method even exceeds the LPF method in its accumulation rate.
-The accumulation rate increases only slightly with SPLPF, and less so the higher the filter order (up to 3).
+The accumulation rate increases only slightly with SPLPF, and less so the higher the filter order (up to order=3).

 ### Analysis by LPF order
 The filter order is another OLAP dimension whose impact on the smoothing performance was analyzed along with the prediction error.
 We analyzed the LPF orders 1 to 4 (Figures 10-21):